The Greatest Hits (film): Development

 The Greatest Hits was written, produced and directed by Ned Benson.
 It was also produced by Groundswell Productions' Michael London and Shannon Gaulding, along with Stephanie Davis, Cassandra Kulukundis.
 The film marked Benson's return to directing after a decade, since The Disappearance of Eleanor Rigby (2013).

 In 2008, Benson read the non-fiction book Musicophilia (2007) by author Oliver Sacks which results on how music interacts with the brain and The Rest Is Noise by the music critic Alex Ross.
 The two books led him to develop the genesis and story idea for the film, which he attributed to his emotional susceptibility to music that served as the time travel mechanism for his life.
 During the COVID-19 pandemic, Benson revisited the script through the musical lens.

 Benson further described the film as a "love letter to Los Angeles" where the film was set and shot; the filmography of Cameron Crowe, John Hughes, Richard Linklater and the films Reality Bites (1994) and Like Crazy (2011) served as inspirations for the film.
 While the initial draft had specific needle drops tied to his musical selections, he wanted the story to come to life with the cast.
 This resulted him to rewrite the script multiple times, including the dialogues owing to the casting process.

 Casting

 In August 2022, Lucy Boynton was cast as Harriet Gibbons, the film's protagonist.
-She eventually zeroed on the role after opting out to star on a proposed biopic on British singer Marianne Faithfull.
+She eventually took on the role after opting out of starring in a proposed biopic on British singer Marianne Faithfull.
 Benson described Boynton as an "extraordinary actor in everything that she does, and she’s also just a lovely human being" which felt it suited for Gibbons' role.
 Later, the same month, Justin H. Min was cast as David Park.
 David Corenswet participated in the film's production on October.
 In October 2022, Austin Crute was added to the cast.